-- Turn on your heater to full hot at the highest fan speed and open the window as necessary. - If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving -- AUTOMATIC OVERDRIVE (®) or DRIVE (D) for automatic transaxles.
+- Turn off your air conditioner. - Turn on your heater to full hot at the highest fan speed and open the window as necessary. - If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving --OVERDRIVE (D) or DRIVE (D).